Follow ancient packhorse routes, drovers roads and newly created bridleways through the magnificent Pennines.

 The Trail is a linear route but it also includes 2 large loop sections: The Mary Towneley Loop and The Settle Loop.
 The Mary Towneley Loop in the South Pennines that was the first section of the Trail to open back in 2002.
 This is 47 miles long and makes a great weekend’s walk or ride although some mountain bikers like to try and do it in a day!
 The 2nd Loop is the 10 mile Settle Loop in the Yorkshire Dales.
 This makes an excellent days walk or horse ride and can be extended by using the bridleway network to take in the village of Malham too.

 The route follows a variety of surfaces including minor roads, aggregate tracks, grassed stone tracks, stone setts and worn causey flags.
 Some of these have been newly created specifically for the Pennine Bridleway but some are ancient highways such as drovers roads or packhorse trails that have been in use for centuries.

 The National Trail is very well way-marked so following the route is easy.
 But it is always a good idea to take a guidebook or map.

 The best time to complete the Trail is April to October, when the weather is most favourable.

 There are many highlights along the Trail.
 The southernmost section of the Pennine Bridleway follows the line of the former Cromford and High Peak Railway along the High Peak Trail and there is an alternative starting point (recommended for horse riders) which uses part of the Tissington Trail on the former Ashborn-Buxton line.
-Towards the south you’ll find the flora and fauna in the vibrant, clean and green Chee Dale Nature Reserve; stunning views over the Kinder plateau either side of the exhilarating yet peaceful Roych Clough (one of Britain’s classic mountain bike rides); panoramic views of the Pennines and valleys in Calderdale, Rochdale and Lancashire; the 6 compartmented water trough at Mankinholes where packhorse ponies stopped for refreshment; the Rochdale Canal.
+Towards the south you’ll find the flora and fauna in the vibrant, clean and green Chee Dale Nature Reserve; stunning views over the Kinder plateau either side of the exhilarating yet peaceful Roych Clough (one of Britain’s classic mountain bike rides); panoramic views of the Pennines and valleys in Calderdale, Rochdale and Lancashire; the 6 compartmented water trough at Mankinholes where packhorse ponies stopped for refreshment; and the Rochdale Canal.